• Skip to primary navigation

 For extended storage, you can freeze it.
 Wrap it tightly with a layer of plastic wrap and then a layer of aluminum foil or put the plastic-wrapped bread in a plastic freezer bag and squeeze the air out before sealing the bag.
 It will last up to 4 months in the freezer.
 Thaw it in the fridge or at room temperature.

 Yep, they sure can!
 All the ingredients in this banana bread for dogs are safe for human consumption.
-But people probably won’t like it because it isn’t sweet (although it would be good for those watching their sugar intake).
-I suggest baking a loaf of regular banana bread for people.
+It would be good for those watching their sugar intake.
+Give it a try and see if you like it.

 A loaf of homemade banana bread for dogs and a banana.